ConceptSafetySystems/xs-pacemaker/README.md

 	echo $SRUUID
 	xe-backup-metadata -c -u $SRUUID

-There's an accompanying script for restore:
+There's an accompanying script for restore that will restore all the VMs from the SR backup

 `xe-restore-metadata`

+These scripts are mostly handy in case you want to copy all the VM config data from one server to another or in case of manually handling a restore.

 The XenServerPBD agent actually includes an option to allow automatic use of xe-backup-metadata and xe-restore-metadata, however, I consider it to be potentially risky to automate those scripts since they copy ALL the VMs not just the single one you want.
 In the next version of the agent I plan to remove it and instead implement a process based on the above meta-data import/export.